Skip to content

 This is a Python library for calculating relativistic two-body nuclear reaction kinematics.

-This package is designed for students and researchers working in nuclear and particle physics who need fast, reliable kinematic calculations for reactions of the form:
+This package is designed for students and researchers working in nuclear and particle physics who need reliable relativistic kinematic calculations for reactions of the form:

 projectile + target → ejectile + recoil